tigerbeetle/tigerbeetle/README.md

 Beyond being a deterministic simulator, *The VOPR* also features [a state checker](src/test/state_checker.zig) that can hook into all the replicas, and check all their state transitions the instant they take place, using cryptographic hash chaining to prove causality and check that all interim state transitions are valid, based on any of the set of inflight client requests at the time, without divergent states, and then check for convergence to the highest state at the end of the simulation, to distinguish between correctness or liveness bugs.

-Check out TigerBeetle's [Viewstamped Replication Made Famous](https://github.com/coilhq/viewstamped-replication-made-famous#how-can-i-run-the-implementation-how-many-batteries-are-included-do-you-mean-i-can-even-run-the-vopr) bug bounty challenge repository for more details on how to run the VOPR and interpret its output.
+Check out TigerBeetle's [Viewstamped Replication Made Famous](https://github.com/coilhq/viewstamped-replication-made-famous#how-can-i-run-the-implementation-how-many-batteries-are-included-do-you-mean-i-can-even-run-the-vopr) bug bounty challenge repository for more details on how to run *The VOPR* and interpret its output.

 ## Launch a Local Cluster